89 Surefire Sales Email Subject Lines: Hook Prospects First Time

 Pain-centric

-It’s hard to ignore a problem, especially when it’s right in front of you.
+Ignoring a problem is hard, especially when it’s right in front of you.
 That’s why subject lines revolving around your prospect’s pain points are naturally perfect for standing out in the crowd.

-Prospects will always open an email if there’s a possibility you could actually solve their problem – but you have to point it out first.
+People will always read an email if it could solve their problem, but you need to mention it first.

 For example: [Pain point]: There’s a better way